-Poland is another country that has started to attract more foreigners in recent years with plenty of English teaching opportunities to be found across the country.
-All of Poland is pretty affordable by European standards with cheap housing and affordable food and drink.
+Poland is home to some of the cheapest places to live in Europe, at least the EU part of it, and it has started to attract more foreigners in recent years with plenty of English teaching opportunities to be found across the country.
+All of Poland is pretty affordable by most regional standards with cheap housing and affordable food and drink.

 Wroclaw is Poland’s fourth largest city so there is plenty going on and its large student population ensures that even during the week, you can find good places to go out.
-Its location not far from the Czech and German borders also means you can do plenty of trips away with the money you’ll save by living in Wroclaw, perhaps the cheapest of the five cities featured in this article.
+Its location not far from the Czech and German borders also means you can do plenty of trips away with the money you’ll save by living in Wroclaw.
+Our backpackers guide to Poland offers plenty of suggestions for trips within the country too.

 Cost of Renting a Room in 3 Bedroom Flat – 200-250 Euros/Month

 Estimated Total Living Costs in Thessaloniki for 1 Person (including rent) – 1050 Euros/Month

 This post on some of the cheapest European cities to live in was last updated in September 2022.